 Mission: Rexgenero develops cell therapies focused on severe diseases for which no effective treatments are currently available.
-In particular, the company currently is testing in the clinic three products using stem cells from different origins to treat critical limb ischemia (CLI) in both diabetic and non-diabetic patients.
+In particular, the company currently is testing in the clinic three products using bone marrow cells to treat critical limb ischemia (CLI) in both diabetic and non-diabetic patients.
 The most advanced one, REX-001, is now preparing to enter Phase III.

 Although based in the UK, the company has R&D and manufacturing facilities in Sevilla, Spain.
 There, the company collaborates with license partners from the Andalusian public health system.